-You are unique in your problems and needs.
-At the same time, you’re resilient, and your struggles provide an opportunity to grow stronger and wiser.
-The decision to seek counseling and choose a therapist is a tremendous step forward and may seem overwhelming.
+YOU are unique in your problems and needs, yet, at the same time, you’re resilient, and struggles provide an opportunity to grow stronger and wiser.
+The decision to seek counseling and choose a therapist is a tremendous step and may seem overwhelming.
 The key to effective therapy is the authenticity of the relationship between counselor and client, it’s important you connect with a therapist who makes you feel comfortable, supported, and respected.